Page Curve of Effective Hawking Radiation: Holographic Entanglement Entropy of Hawking Radiation

 where the induced metric is defined by

 and the bulk metric $g_{\mu\nu}$ is given in eq.(\ref{AdS BH metric}).

-Generically, there could be more than one QES with each of them being a locally minimum surface.
-In the following of this section, we will find that there are three RT surfaces in our system.
+Generically, there could be more than one locally minimum surface.
+In the following of this section, we will find that there are three minimum surfaces in our system.
 One is the \textit{Hartman-Maldacena surface} (HM), which penetrates the horizon and connects the cutoff at $x=b_{L,R}$.
-Another one is the \textit{boundary RT surface} (BRT), which is anchored not only on the cutoffs at $x=b_{L,R}$ but also on the ETW brane at $x=L$.
-The third one is the \textit{island RT surface} (IRT) that starts from the cutoff $x=b_{L,R}$ and is anchored on the Planck brane at the quantum extremal surfaces at $z=z_{\rm QES}$.
-The region between the QES and its symmetric copy is the island which includes the whole interior of the eternal black hole.
+Another one is the \textit{boundary RT surface} (BRT), which is anchored not only on the cutoffs at $x=b_{L,R}$ but also on the ETW brane $\mathcal{Q}_E$.
+The third one is the \textit{island RT surface} (IRT) that is anchored on the cutoff $x=b_{L,R}$ and on the Planck brane $\mathcal{Q}_P$ at the QES $z=z_{\rm QES}$.

 The RT surfaces at different times are shown in Fig.\ref{RT surfaces}.
 The red/green/blue line represents the BRT/HM/IRT surface.
 At time $t=t_h$, as shown in Fig.\ref{RT surfaces}(a), the Hawking radiation from the black hole reaches the boundary $z=0$ and enters into the thermal bath at $x=0$.
-At the initial time $t=t_b$, as shown in Fig.\ref{RT surfaces}(b), the Hawking radiation reaches the cutoff $x=b$ and enters into the effective radiation region.
-Since the ETW brane is located at $x=b_R$ at the initial time $t=t_b$, the BRT surface shrinks to zero, and only the HM and the IRT surfaces are present as shown in Fig.\ref{RT surfaces}(b).
+At the initial time $t=t_b$, as shown in Fig.\ref{RT surfaces}(b), the Hawking radiation reaches the cutoff $x=b_{L,R}$ and enters into the effective radiation region.
+Since the ETW brane locates at $x=b_{L,R}$ at the initial time $t=t_b$, the BRT surface vanishes, while only the HM and the IRT surfaces are present as shown in Fig.\ref{RT surfaces}(b).

 The BRT surface dominates the system at the early time with the red region being the entanglement wedge as shown in Fig.\ref{RT surfaces}(c).
 As time evolves, the stretching of the interior of the black hole causes the growth of the HM surface.
-However, at the same time, the ETW brane moves to the right with the speed of light $c$ and coordinate $L=b+c(t-t_b)$, so that the BRT surface increases faster than the HM surface.
+However, at the same time, the increase of the location of the ETW brane allows the BRT surface to increase faster than the HM surface.
 At a certain time, the BRT surface will exceed the HM surface and the latter becomes dominant with the green region being the entanglement wedge as shown in Fig.\ref{RT surfaces}(d).